Who knew that Morocco is just a few centimetres from Barcelona? Not me, that is until I was planning my trip through Spain and looked at a map.

 As dusk falls, the square fills and becomes a carnival of storytellers, acrobats, musicians, and artists.
 Your evening will be filled, joining with other spectators, watching all that your imagination can conjure of this medieval marketplace, all for the price of a few dirham.

-Be refreshed by the juice stall holders who offer pomegranate, orange, and other seasonal fruits, but make sure have it pressed in front of you to ensure you receive fresh and pure juice.
+Be refreshed by the juice stall holders who offer pomegranate, orange, and other seasonal fruits, but make sure to have it pressed in front of you to ensure you receive fresh and pure juice.
 Neighbouring carts collapse under the dates, dried figs, almonds, and walnuts.
 As the twilight falls, the square becomes a vast open-air dining room, filled with stalls lit by lanterns, and the air is filled with delicious smells and plumes of spiralling cooking smoke upwards in the night.

-Word: Claire McGowan
+Claire McGowan